Overview

 Debug cursor

-Tick Show Debug Cursor to keep a small floating cursor on screen while you play.
-It always shows where the tracker thinks you're looking.
-Useful while you're learning the system — if items pop in places that look wrong, the cursor will tell you whether the gaze estimate or the calibration is the problem.
+Tick Show Debug Cursor to keep a small floating marker on screen while you play, permanently showing the current gaze estimate.
+Worth leaving on while you learn the system: if things pop in odd places, the cursor tells you whether the problem is the tracker or your calibration.

 Tips for Reliable Tracking